polterguy/phosphorusfive/README.md

 collection of nodes beneath the node above itself.
 For instance, the *"p5.console.write-line"* statement above is a child node of the *"for-each"* Node.
 The above code perfectly translates into a Node structure with all *"foox"* being children nodes of the *"_x"* Node, and so on.
+This just so happens to become a tree structure once parsed by the Hyperlisp parser.
+At the same time, it is also a linear/sequential data structure, due to each new node, starting on a new line.
+This allows us to *"map"* a tree structure out for the p5.lambda execution engine, using a linear and human readable approach, far easier to read and maintain than for instance both XML and JSON.

 Hyperlisp also supports most *"System.x"* types from .Net, such as *"_x:int:5"* turning the *_x* Node into having the integer value of "5", instead of its string representation.
 Hyperlisp is also extendible in its type system, allowing you to create handlers for your own types to be serialized into Hyperlisp.
+Which makes Hyperlisp a *"better BSON than BSON"* one might argue.

 Notice how there is no difference between *"data"* and *"code"* from a semantic point of view in p5.lambda and Hyperlisp.
 There is also no difference between *"methods"*